 Addiction recovery is a lifelong endeavor, but the first year is the most difficult hurdle to clear.
 One of the most common differences between people who are successful in recovery and people who are not is the effectiveness of their support systems.
-Those closest to addiction recovery patients have the ability to help or hurt the recovery process.
+Those closest to addiction recovery patients can help or hurt the recovery process.